fnproject/tutorials/ruby/intro/README.md

 perform an action.`

 ## Your First Function
-Now that Fn is up and running, let's start with a very simple "hello world" function written in [Ruby](https://www.ruby-lang.org/).
+Now that Fn server is up and running, let's start with a very simple "hello world" function written in [Ruby](https://www.ruby-lang.org/).
 Don't worry, you don't need to know Ruby!
 In fact you don't even need to have Ruby installed on your development machine as Fn provides the necessary Ruby compiler and tools as a Docker container.